jennadar/5G-Core-Implementation-Using-Slicing/README.md

 | VM4 | Open5GS 5GC U-Plane1   | 10.8.2.7/24 | Ubuntu 22.04 | 1GB | 10GB |
 | VM5 | Open5GS 5GC U-Plane2 & Next Cloud for File Sharing  | 10.8.2.15/24 | Ubuntu 22.04 | 1GB | 10GB |

 Four UEs were created in two separate VMs.
 We have provided separate slicing to individual User Equipment for File Sharing.
-UE1 uses the slice marked with colour Red and similarly UE2 uses the slice marked with the colour Blue the other two UE's UE3,UE4 are used to connect to the website
+UE1 uses the slice marked with the color Red and similarly, UE2 uses the slice marked with the color Blue the other two UE's UE3, UE4 are used to connect to the website

-As per the project requirement UE1 and UE2 have access to File sharing with UPF1 and UPF2 respectively and the remaining UE's is for connecting to Data network.
+As per the project requirement UE1 and UE2 have access to File sharing with UPF1 and UPF2 respectively and the remaining UE's are for connecting to the Data network.
 The NSSF file is used for network slice selection as per the slicing parameters provided by the UEs.

 | NF | IP address | Supported S-NSSAI |
 | --- | --- | --- |